 Tic-Tac-Toe Choice Grids

 Tic-Tac-Toe Choice Grids are one of my favorites because they give students choices in a structured format.
 Because the activities chosen must be in a row, students must weigh one activity against another.
-In order to complete an activity he would enjoy, a student may have to also complete one that he is not so comfortable with.
+In order to complete an activity he would enjoy, a student may have to also complete one with which he is not so comfortable.
 If you do not like the Tic-Tac-Toe format, you could always allow students to choose a given number of activities from anywhere on the grid.

 Reading Response Labels for Interactive Notebooks